-Though it might serve as a surprise, lawsuits have been filed against blogger and twitter users.
+Though it might serve as a surprise, lawsuits have been filed against social media users.
 If a person publishes a false statement via social media that negatively affects the person named, this constitutes a libel case.
 What we need to remember, however, is that cases such as these are not unlike defamation cases of the past–the truly successful ones have been filed against information sources reaching many followers.
-For instance in 2011, an NBA referee sued The Associated Press because one of its reporters tweeted a statement he believed to be untrue and detrimental to his career (it was settled out of court).
-It is unlikely that an untrue tweet made by an individual, not tied to a large corporation or organization, will make a big enough impact to be regarded as libelous.
-Hear the sigh of relief from all those Twitter users out there?
+For instance, in 2023, popular YouTuber Mr. Beast sued Virtual Dining Concepts (VDC), the company that ran his virtual restaurant chain and made false claims about his brand MrBeast Burger.
+It is unlikely that an untrue remark made online by an individual, not tied to a large corporation or organization, will make a big enough impact to be litigated as libelous.
+Hear the sigh of relief from all those social media users out there?
 I think so.

 Review Websites

-On the other hand, some review website users of sites like TripAdvisor, Angie’s List, and Yelp have experienced legal backlash from the businesses they wrote seering reviews about.
+On the other hand, some review website users of well-known sites like TripAdvisor, Angie’s List, and Yelp have experienced legal backlash from the businesses they wrote false reviews about.
+As long as a business can prove that false claims about their business have negatively impacted their financial gains or reputation, they may engage in a defamation lawsuit.
 Some believe this goes against the American right to free speech, while the burned businesses believe it to be libel.
-A Washington Post article describes how one woman’s angry Yelp review turned into a legal battle.
+In fact, one defamation case describes how one dentist’s unhappy patient left a negative Yelp review, which led to the dentist owing Yelp $80,000 in fees to their attorneys, Yelp, and the patient.

 What about social media providers?

-The Communications Decency Act of 1996 protects social media providers from liability for any statements made by its individual users.
-It was originally created to combat pornographic and adult content being published freely on the internet, but now applies to internet libel cases.
+The Communications Decency Act of 1996 protects social media providers from liability for any statements made by their users.
+It was originally created to combat pornographic and adult content being published freely on the internet but now applies to internet libel cases.

 The Problem with Determining Damages